noah-shin/gamenotes/src/site/notes/TTRPG/Current/Orthel Oblivion/Sessions/7 - Kiss and make out.md

 Elerra passes it back, hilt first.
 Odessa goes to take it, but her hand passes through as the blade turns to smoke and shadow.
 Instead, she reaches to clasp the outside of her arm, runs along to the elbow, pulls Elerra closer.
 Des tucks a piece of hair behind Elerra's ear.
-(In the background, Sable is walking back and forth, trying to read very quickly, but frequently glancing up at the pair, blushing, and going back to reading.)
+[Jess vc: when the hand pops up on screen / that slutty little hand] (In the background, Sable is walking back and forth, trying to read very quickly, but frequently glancing up at the pair, blushing, and going back to reading.)

 O: Sable is desperate, he's easy to read.